twinleaf/tic-tools/README.md

   $ bin/proxy /dev/cu.ttyUSB0

 where the serial device varies across platforms.
 The [labview](https://github.com/twinleaf/tio-labview) and [python](https://github.com/twinleaf/tio-python) clients may simultaneously connect to the proxy server.
+In WSL, please note the COM port in the Device Manager and then use /dev/ttyS3 for COM3.

 ### rpc_req